Oxeltech

 1.1 Performance Level

-“Performance Level” is a performance metric that provides an insight into a control system’s ability to detect conditions that may lead to a catastrophic failure or that can create a hazardous situation for humans.
-For example, in case of battery-management systems, an example of catastrophic failure would be the batteries catching fire due to overcharging / short circuiting or the batteries getting deeply discharged and getting damaged.
+“Performance Level” is a performance metric that provides insight into a control system’s ability to detect conditions that may lead to a catastrophic failure or that can create a hazardous situation for humans.
+In the case of battery-management systems, an example of catastrophic failure would be the batteries catching fire due to over-charging / short-circuiting.

-In short performance levels (PL) are applied to different safety related aspects in a complete system.
+Performance levels (PL) is a metric that is applied to different safety-related aspects in a complete system.
 The performance grading is performed on a scale from “a” to “e”.
 PLe (Performance Level e) is the best performance level attainable and PLa is the worst.
-This rating helps provide the manufacturer with important information ascertaining to what part of their system needs improvement.
+This rating helps provide the manufacturer with important information ascertaining what part of the SRP/CS (Safety Related Part of a Control System) system needs improvement.

-PL (Performance Level) is calculated using a multistep process that involves calculating the FIT (Failure In Time) for each component you have in the system.
+PL (Performance Level) is calculated using a multistep process that involves calculating the FIT (Failure in Time) for each component you have in the system.
+Before delving into PL (Performance Level) calculations, we need to talk about these two terms; FIT (Failure in Time) and MTTF (Mean Time to Failure).

 1.2 FIT (Failure In Time) and MTTF (Mean Time To Failure)

-FIT (Failure In Time) is a measure of the reliability of the component and how it will perform and can also help you find out which component in your design is most vulnerable to faults!
-Components with moving mechanical parts such as relays, switches etc. are usually more prone to failures, and have therefore a high value of FIT, depicting that they may fail more often in a given period of time.
+FIT (Failure in Time) is a measure of the reliability of the component and how it will perform and can also help you identify the components in your design that are most prone to failure!
+Components with moving mechanical parts such as relays, switches, etc. are usually more prone to failures, and have therefore a high value of FIT, depicting that they may fail more often in each period.

-All reliability estimates are based on a well-defined standard such as MIL-HDBK-217 or Siemens SN29500.
+All reliability estimates are based on a well-defined standard such as MIL-HDBK-217 or Siemens SN-29500.
 These form the basis for calculations performed and the FIT values calculated.
-A good way to get an understanding of FIT can be to use MTBF (Mean Time Between Failure) calculators like Ram Commander (the MTBF calculator is a small part of it) and ItemSoft (which can import BOMs and perform batch calculations).
-Using these tools requires some knowledge of the standard, therefore, it is helpful to spend some time reading the relevant documentation of the standard used.
+A good way to get a basic understanding of FIT can be to use MTBF (Mean Time Between Failure) calculators like Ram Commander (the MTBF calculator is a small part of it) and ItemSoft (which can import BOMs and perform batch calculations).
+Using these tools requires some knowledge of the standard, therefore, it is helpful to spend some time reading the relevant documentation of the standards used.

 1.3 Difference Between Performance Level and FIT (Failure in Time) Calculations

-Performing an FIT (Failure in Time) analysis for your circuit is different than calculating performance levels.
+Performing a FIT (Failure in Time) analysis for your system is different than calculating performance levels.
 A performance level is performed only on the components that relate to the safety (hazard prevention) related aspects of the system and no other features.
-For example, a BJT circuit that simply turns on a status LED is not part of the performance level analysis.
+For example, a BJT circuit that simply turns on a status LED is not part of the performance level analysis but can be part of your FIT analysis.

 ISO 13849-1 assigns a system into 1 (or more) of 4 categories that are used to define your system.
 The document details the definitions and methodologies of calculating PL and deciding other details such as what category your system will belong to.

-The ISO-13849 standard documentation should be studied extensively as to come to an understanding of your exact requirements and what category.
-In this documentation, we will be looking into “Category 2” which has the following architecture:
+The ISO-13849 standard documentation should be studied extensively to come to an understanding of your exact requirements and what category your system belongs to.
+For a basic understanding of what this category means, we can look at the following image:

 2. How to Calculate FIT (Using SN29500)